walidelnozahy/cloud/docs/apps/api.md

 ## Handling Uploads

-API has built in interface functions for uploading. `upload` takes both a route and a standard request handler function.
+API has a built in function for uploading files. `upload` takes both a route and a standard request handler function.
 Files supplied either via a binary body or multipart form will be available via `req.file` or `req.files`.
 The path will be available via both POST and PUT routes.

 ```javascript
 api.upload("/save", async (req, res) => {